 The Call: (Thriller) When veteran 911 operator Jordan Turner receives a call from a girl who has just been abducted, she soon realizes that she must confront a killer from her past in order to save the girl's life.

-Lone Survivor : (Feature Film) Based on The New York Times bestselling true story of heroism, courage and survival, tells the incredible tale of four Navy SEALs on a covert mission to neutralize a high-level al-Qaeda operative who are ambushed by the enemy in the mountains of Afghanistan.
+Lone Survivor : (Feature Film) Based on The New York Times bestselling true story, tells the incredible tale of four Navy SEALs on a covert mission who are ambushed by the enemy in the mountains of Afghanistan.

-The Wolf of Wall Street : (Feature film) Martin Scorsese directs the true story of New York stockbroker Jordan Belfort (Leonardo DiCaprio).
-Excess success and affluence in his early 20s as founder of the brokerage firm Stratton Oakmont warranted Belfort the title “The Wolf of Wall Street.”
+The Wolf of Wall Street : (Feature Film) Martin Scorsese directs the true story of New York stockbroker Jordan Belfort, whose success and affluence in his early 20s as founder of the brokerage firm Stratton Oakmont warranted him the title “The Wolf of Wall Street.”

 Dragon Ball Z: Battle of Gods: (Animation) The film is based on the hit Dragon Ball series.
 It’s one of the most seen animated series of all times, with millions of fans worldwide.